Splitting criteria for projective modules over polynomial algebras: Introduction

-\bt(Theorem \ref{RQOZ}) Let $A$ be a finite $\mathbb{Z}$-algebra of dimension $d\ge 2$ such that there exists an integer $n\ge 2$ that is invertible in $A$.
+\bt(Theorem \ref{RQOZ}) Let $A$ be a finitely generated $\mathbb{Z}$-algebra of dimension $d\ge 2$ such that there exists an integer $n\ge 2$ that is invertible in $A$.
 Let $P$ be a projective $A[T]$-module of rank $d$ with trivial determinant, and $I\subset A[T] $ be an ideal of height $d$ containing a monic polynomial in $T$.
-Suppose that there exists a surjection $\alpha:P\surj I$.
-Then $P$ splits a free summand of rank one. \et
+Suppose that there exists a surjection $\alpha:P\sur I$.
+Then $P$ splits off a free summand of rank one. \et

-On a related note, let us recall the following question on \emph{``monic inversion principle"} for ideals.
-The notation $\mu(-)$ stands for the minimal number of generators.
+On a related note, let us recall the following question on \emph{``monic inversion principle"} for ideals, posed by S. M. Bhatwadekar.
+Here $A(T)$ is the ring obtained from $A[T]$ by inverting all the monic ploynomials.

-\quest Let $A$ be a commutative Noetherian ring of dimension $d\ge 2$ and $I\subset R[T]$ be an ideal such that $\hh(I)=\mu(I/I^2)=d$.
+\quest Let $A$ be a commutative Noetherian ring of dimension $d\ge 2$ and $I\subset A[T]$ be an ideal such that $\hh(I)=\mu(I/I^2)=d$.
 Moreover assume that $I=\langle f_1,...,f_d\rangle +I^2$.
-Suppose that there exists $F_i\in IA(T)$ such that $IA(T)=\langle F_1,...,F_d\rangle $, with $F_i-f_i\in IA(T)^2$.
-Then does there exist $g_i\in I$, such that $I=\langle g_1,...,g_d\rangle $, with $g_i-f_i\in I^2$ ?
+Suppose that there exists $F_i\in IA(T)$ such that $IA(T)=\langle F_1,...,F_d\rangle $, with $F_i-f_i\in I^2A(T)$.
+Then does there exist $g_i\in I$, such that $I=\langle g_1,...,g_d\rangle $, with $g_i-f_i\in I^2$?

 Question \ref{question1} has a negative answer for $d=2$ ( see \cite[Example 3.15]{BR} ).
-Whenever $d\ge 3$ this question has an affirmative answer in the following cases : \begin{itemize} \item $A$ is a local ring \cite[ Proposition 5.8(1)]{MKD1}. \item $A$ is an affine domain over an algebraically closed field of characteristic zero \cite[Proposition 5.8(2)]{MKD1}. \item $A$ is a regular domain which is essentially of finite type over an infinite perfect field $k$ of characteristic unequal to $2$ \cite[Theorem 5.11]{DTZ2}. \item $A$ is a real affine domain such that: either there are no real maximal ideals, or the intersection of all real maximal ideals has height at least one \cite[Theorem 5.7]{BSOU}.
+Whenever $d\ge 3$ this question has an affirmative answer in the following cases : \begin{itemize} \item $A$ is a local ring \cite[ Proposition 5.8(1)]{MKD1}. \item $A$ is an affine domain over an algebraically closed field of characteristic zero \cite[Proposition 5.8(2)]{MKD1}. \item $A$ is a regular domain which is essentially of finite type over an infinite perfect field $k$ of characteristic unequal to $2$ \cite[Theorem 5.11]{DTZ2}. \item $A$ is a real affine algebra such that: either there are no real maximal ideals, or the intersection of all real maximal ideals has height at least one \cite{BSOU}.

 \end{itemize}

 We prove the following result, using methods entirely different from the works mentioned above.